Alyetama/fmp/README.md

 # fpy

-yapf, but with properly sorted import statemnts.
+Uses yapf to format python files, but with properly sorted import statemnts.

 ## Requirements